Using a Custom Domain

 /app/settings/domains. - Click Verify for the claimed domain.

-- If DNS has propagated, the status changes to Verified.
+- After DNS propagation, the status changes to Verified.

-If verification fails, wait a few minutes for DNS propagation and try again.
+If the verification fails, wait a few minutes for DNS propagation, then try again.

 Using the API